 Enter the Tamworth pig.

-Here are the top 7 reasons we think this breed is a great addition to most family farms.
+Here are the top 7 characteristics of Tamworth pigs that make this breed is a great addition to most family farms.

 Tamworth pigs are considered a great bacon breed because they have tender and lean meat.